neondatabase/postgresql_anonymizer/docs/masking_functions.md

   9 | Ingrid   |    47607 | 1991-12-12 | Cancer
 ```

-We can build a view upon this table to suppress some colums ( `SSN`
+We can build a view upon this table to suppress some columns ( `SSN`
 and `name` ) and generalize the zipcode and the birth date like
 this: